jogjayr/portfolio/blog/reading_list.md

 * ~~Ender's Game - Orson Scott Card~~
 * Speaker for the Dead - Orson Scott Card
 * The Stand - Stephen King
-* A Song of Fire and Ice series - George R R Martin
+* A Song of Ice and Fire series - George R R Martin
   * ~~A Game of Thrones~~ (21/5/2014)
   * ~~A Clash of Kings~~ (29/7/2014)
   * ~~A Storm of Swords~~ (27/8/2014)
-  * A Feast for Crows
+  * A Feast for Crows *
   * A Dance with Dragons
 * Flowers for Algernon - Daniel Keyes
 * ~~World War Z - Max Brooks~~ (25/04/2014)